scrabbletank/farhome-rules/rulesdoc.md

 #### Power Word: Lightning
 *7th Level*
 - **Casting Time:** 9 AP
-- **Range:** Self
+- **Range:** self
-- **Duration:** 5 minutes, concentration
+- **Duration:** concentration, 5 minutes
-- **Damage Type:** Lightning
+- **Damage Type:** lightning

-You speak a word of power as ice rimes across your body.
+You speak a word of power as lightning runs through your body.
 Until the spell ends, you gain the following benefits:

-- You gain Lightning Resistance 3.
+- You gain Resistance 3 to lightning damage.
 - As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
 - You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
-Make a spellcasting roll against the targets Dexterity, on success they take 1 wound, plus 1 wound die for every critical rolled.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 1 wound and 2 wound dice in lightning damage, being paralyzed on a critical.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.
+Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

 Add a superior die for every level above 7th.